 Perennials and roses may also be sold as bare roots on the shelves of some of your local retailers.
 Big box home improvement centers and mass merchant retailers will often sell these plants as bagged or boxed bare roots.
 This is a perfectly acceptable way to buy plants, though you should inspect the roots through the plastic bag to make sure they firm and not soft or desiccated.
 Bare root plants in stores may be sitting around far longer than those shipped by mail.

 As you prepare to plant a bare-root specimen, keep the roots moist at all times while they are exposed.
-If the roots dry out, you may very well lose the plant.
-Many experts recommend soaking the root zone of a bare-root tree or shrub in water overnight to fully hydrate the roots before you plant them.
-And make sure to water the plants thoroughly in the ground until the first new greenery appears.
+If the roots dry out, you may very well kill the plant.
+Many experts recommend soaking the root zone of a bare-root tree or shrub in water overnight, to fully hydrate the roots before you plant them.
+And make sure to water the plants thoroughly after planting in the ground, until the first new green leaves appear.